gregmuellegger/django-autofixture/README.rst

 test data into your development database.
 You can use a management command to load test data through command line.

-It is named *autofixture* because of the similarity of how I mainly used django's fixtures.
-Usually you add test data through the admin to see how your site looks with non static pages.
+It is named *autofixture* because it is based on  django's fixtures.
+Without *autofixture* you add test data through the admin to see how the non-static pages on your site look.
 You export data by using ``dumpdata`` to send it to your colleagues or to preserve it before you make a ``manage.py reset app`` and so on.
-Your site gets more and more complex and adding test data gets more and more annoying.
+As your site grows in complexity the process of adding and re-adding data becomes more and more annoying.

-This is the usecase where autofixtures should help you to save time that can actually be spent on hacking.
+This is where autofixtures will help!

 Requirements